alnever/school-report/README.md

 - The head of the education department can create an aggregative report automaticaly;
 - It's possible to convert created reports into PDF-format using **DK PDF** plugin.

+In current version the plugin provides two short-codes:

+**[report-editor]** displays a form for teacher's report creation;

+**[report-creator]** displays a form for the head of education department to select a parameters of the aggregative report and generate it.